Photography Life

 Autofocus Performance

 Tamron armed the SP 45mm f/1.8 Di VC USD with its Ultrasonic Silent Drive (USD) autofocus motor technology, which results in both fast and silent autofocus operation.
-Generally, the autofocus performance of the Tamron SP 45mm f/1.8 Di VC USD is quite good, but the consistency and accuracy of the lens varies.
-If you are planning to use this lens on a DSLR camera, make sure to get the Tamron Tap-in Console.
+Generally, the autofocus performance of the Tamron SP 45mm f/1.8 Di VC USD is quite good, but the consistency and accuracy of the lens vary.
+If you plan to use this lens on a DSLR camera, get the Tamron Tap-in Console.
 While my sample did not have to be adjusted on the Nikon D780 DSLR, I know that other photographers who own this lens had mixed results on their cameras.
-After using the Tap-in Console and adjusting autofocus though, most of the issues went away.
+After using the Tap-in Console and adjusting autofocus, most of the issues disappeared.

 Another potential problem is with using Canon DSLR cameras.
 I noticed that Canon shooters generally experience more autofocus problems with Tamron lenses than Nikon shooters, and I am guessing this has to do with differences in autofocus system implementation – perhaps Tamron did not do as good of a job with AF on Canon.